 Additionally, due to this design, I do not have to separately maintain a mobile version of the site.

-The lack of attention-grabbing components also allows both users and site maintainers to focus on the content of the site.
 I find that it is much easier to develop content when not having to worry about maintaining UI components.

 This website is meant to be laid out in a simple manner that aids discoverability of content.
 Related content is grouped together under broad categories, and appending or updating pages is preferred to adding new ones.

 While it is specially suited for some applications like maintaining a running journal, I find the blog format, where dated entries are arranged latest to earliest, hard to browse through.
 For example, I find navigating primarily through a heirachy of categories preferable to navigating primarily by date.